aripalo/CasperJS-e2e-testing/README.md

 # CasperJS testing

+Examples where we load Google and do a search, then we test if we are on a right results page and did we get enough results.

 ## Prequisites

 Requires [PhantomJS](http://phantomjs.org/) to be installed.
 You can check it by typing `phantomjs -v` in your terminal.